GautamDeepak/EMM/EMM_Prac_01.md

 ## 2. Navigate through the GEE environment interface.
 1. Open up the Google Earth Engine environment by going to this address in the Chrome browser: https://code.earthengine.google.com(https://code.earthengine.google.com).
-You should see the GEE landing page as below
+You should see the GEE landing page as below.

 ![Figure 1.
 The Google Earth Engine environment](Prac01/LandingPage.PNG)

 2. Notice GEE environment is divided up into four panels:
-- The top-left panel with tabs for Scripts, Docs and Assets
+- The top-left panel has tabs for Scripts, Documentation and Assets
 - The editor (top-centre) panel is for writing and running JavaScript commands
-- The top-right panel with tabs for the console, inspector and tasks
+- The top-right panel has tabs for the console, inspector and tasks
-- The bottom panel is Map interface with geometry features
+- The bottom panel is Map interface with geometry features and google map like feel.

 3. Navigate through the four panels and try to understand what each panel does.
-Take the feature tour.
+I recommend you take the feature tour.

 ![Figure 1.
 The Google Earth Engine environment](Prac01/FeatureTour.PNG)